wesley-dean/publish_container/README.md

 registries.
 The action can be triggered by a push to a branch, a pull request, a release, a schedule, or a manual trigger.

+The action will add OCI metadata to the image, including the following:

+- title
+- description
+- url
+- source
+- version
+- created
+- revision
+- license

+The action will also update the description of the image on DockerHub, Quay, and Harbor using the README.md file in the repository.

+The action will also generate Software Bill of Materials (SBOM) files in CycloneDX format and use them to generate attestations for each image that is built.

 The action is a composite action that uses several other actions to build and publish images.
 The action uses the following actions: